mohanmca/cassandra_playground/partition.md

   * allows query on just clustering columns without knowing partition key
   * Don't use it

+## Querying

+* Always provide partition key
+* Follow the equality similar to the way it is defined
+  * Remember that the storage order is based on Clustering key within partition
+  * If CQL has more than one equality within clustering column, follow the order of table definition
+*

+## CQL

 ```bash
 cqlsh:killrvideo> desc table video;